De-jun-Zhang/SmallSampleGeneration/README.md

 The 10 diverse single-cell datasets[4] spanning multiple species (human, mouse, and zebrafish), organs (kidney, mammary gland, liver, pancreas, lung, brain, testis, and fin), sequencing platforms (Drop-seq, 10x Genomics, CEL-Seq2, inDrop, and ScarTrace), and biological complexities (4–15 cell types, 1,337–23,184 cells, and 13,446–28,205 features).
 Specifically, the new benchmark includes Adam (mouse kidney)[5], Alemany-Fin (zebrafish fin)[6], Bach (mouse mammary gland)[7], Guo (human testis)[8], Karaiskos (mouse kidney)[9], Li-Mammary (mouse mammary gland)[10], MacParland (human liver)[11], Muraro (human pancreas)[12], Oihane (mouse brain)[13], and Zilionis (mouse lung)[14].
 These datasets provide a comprehensive benchmark for assessing the effectiveness and stability of EDG in realistic biomedical applications.
 All datasets are already published and obtained from public data repositories[4] at https://cblast.gao-lab.org/download.

-In addition, one can also download the datasets from the following website:
+In addition, one can also download the datasets from the following URL:

 https://pan.baidu.com/s/1nYGQQk19bxVBHN_pZ2Nq1A?pwd=sdti Password: sdti